 Red and Yellow are my favorite and the ones I use with my Dom, but we also have an alternative.
-Back when we were vanilla but also doing kinky things, I would use his middle name as a code.
-I had used it for so long that it was still a habit so we decided to keep it.
+Back when we were a vanilla BDSM couple but also did kinky things, I would use his middle name as a code.
+I had used it for so long that it was still a habit, so we decided to keep it.

 - Dom’s middle name

 2. Safewords Help Establish BDSM Limits & Boundaries